 But let’s take a second to talk about guandules (pigeon peas).

 With the possible exception of Puerto Rico (where it’s called gandules) no other nation seems to appreciate this legume like Dominicans do.
-It is found, fresh, dried and canned in every supermarket, market and corner store, it’s smoky taste well-loved by Dominicans of all walk sof life.
-And while beans (red kidney, cramberry or pinto) are king here, pigeon peas are a special treat.
-There is not a corner of our Republic where guandules is not known.
+It is found, fresh, dried and canned in every supermarket, market and corner store, its smoky taste well-loved by Dominicans of all walks of life.
+And while beans (red kidney, cranberry or pinto) are king here, pigeon peas are a special treat.
+There is not a corner of our Republic where guandules are not known.

 But in Samaná somebody (or possibly several somebodies) had a struck of genius: to combine pigeon peas with coconut.
 This is possibly a natural progression from the fact that Samaná is covered from corner to corner with coconut groves.
-Coconut in all its incarnations are enjoyed in the beautiful bay.
-From Samaná we also received the gifts of guandules con coco, pescado con coco, pan de coco and several other dishes containing the fruit from the noble tree.
+Coconut in all its incarnations is enjoyed in the beautiful bay.

 This dish is full of flavor and the buttery goodness of coconut.
 It is an obligatory addition to any special meal Dominican-style.
 It is also part of our traditional Dominican Christmas dinner.

 - 3 cups of boiled green pigeon peas

 - ½ cup of tomato sauce